 Following the implementation of the care protocol, a focus group discussion was arranged on April 26, 2022, where the HCPs engaged in the project were invited to evaluate the intervention's feasibility.
-HCPs included 2 hospital pharmacists, 2 physicians, the responsible nurse, 2 reference nurses, the head of the nursing department, and the head of the paramedic department.
-The participants received the questions (Appendix 3 in the online supplement) and the protocol a few days prior to the discussion to have time to consider them beforehand.
+HCPs included two hospital pharmacists, two physicians, the responsible nurse, two reference nurses, the head of the nursing department and the head of the paramedic department.
+The participants received the questions (Appendix 3) and the protocol a few days prior to the discussion to have time to consider them beforehand.

 The focus group discussion was moderated by an independent third person.
-The moderator used a small degree of control and guidance when there was a risk of getting off-topic.
+The moderator used a small degree of control and guidance when there was a risk of getting off topic.
 The focus group was audio-recorded.

-Data Analysis
+Data analysis

-Numeric data were analyzed with Microsoft Excel 365® (Microsoft; Redmond, Washington) and IBM SPSS® (IBM; Armonk, New York).
+Numeric data were analyzed with Microsoft Excel 365® (Microsoft, Redmond, WA, USA) and IBM SPSS® (Chicago, IL, USA).
 Descriptive statistics were applied.
 Counts were presented as frequencies and percentages.
-Where appropriate, averages with standard deviations or medians with interquartile ranges (IQRs) were used depending on if the distribution was normal.
+Where appropriate, averages with standard deviations or medians with interquartile ranges (IQR) were used depending on if the distribution was normal.
 Data at admission were compared with those at discharge to evaluate the evolution of the patients during the hospital stay.
 The Wilcoxon signed-rank test was used to compare the discharge visit with the follow-up interview, assessing whether the evolution achieved during admission continued in the home setting.
-A per protocol analysis was used and p-values < 0.05 were considered significant.
-The focus group discussion was written out ad verbatim in NVivo 20® (QRS International; Burlington, Massachusetts).
+A per protocol analysis was used and p-values <0.05 were considered significant.
+The focus group discussion was written out ad verbatim in NVivo 20® (QRS international, Burlington, MA, USA).
 The texts were evaluated by means of thematic analysis.
-We adhered to the STrenthening the Reporting of Observational studies in Epidemiology (STROBE) and Standards for Quality Improvement Reporting Excellence (SQUIRE) guidelines throughout the manuscript writing process to ensure alignment with the publication standards.
+We adhered to the STROBE and SQUIRE guidelines throughout the manuscript writing process to ensure alignment with the publication standards.